 Anything that increases your chance of getting prostate cancer is a risk factor.
 These include:

-• Age: This is the most important risk factor.
-Most men who develop prostate cancer are older than 50.
-About two of every three prostate cancers are diagnosed in men older than 65.
+- Age: This is the most important risk factor.
+Most men who develop prostate cancer are older than 40.
+About six in every ten prostate cancers are diagnosed in men older than 65.

-• Nationality: Prostate cancer is more prevalent in North America and northwestern Europe than other parts of the world.
+- Nationality: Prostate cancer is more prevalent in North America and northwestern Europe than in other parts of the world.

-• Some research suggests that inflammation of the prostate (prostatitis) may play a role in prostate cancer.
-Sexually transmitted diseases (STDs) are being investigated as possible risk factors as well.
+- Some research suggests that inflammation of the prostate (prostatitis) may play a role in prostate cancer.
+Sexually transmitted diseases (STDs) are being investigated as possible risk factors.

 Prevention